oracle/oci-grafana-metrics/docs/linux.md

 1. Log in to the OCI console.
 2. From the OCI menu, select **Identity** > **Users** .
-3. Click on the user you want to use with Terraform.
+3. Click on the user you want to use with OCI Metrics Grafana Data Source.
 4. Click on the **API Keys** tab.
 5. The API key fingerprint is listed in the **Fingerprint** column.

 For details and reference, see: [How to Get the Key's Fingerprint](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#four)
 Make note of the API key fingerprint as you'll need it later to configure your OCI Metrics Grafana Data Source.

-##### Getting the Private Key
+#### Getting the Private Key

 To get the private key, follow these steps:

 1. Log in to the OCI console.
 2. From the OCI menu, select **Identity** > **Users** .
-3. Click on the user you want to use with Terraform.
+3. Click on the user you want to use with OCI Metrics Grafana Data Source.
 4. Click on the **API Keys** tab.
 5. Click on the **Actions** dropdown and select **Download** .
 6. Save the private key to a secure location on your computer.